data-lessons/23-rd-things/_episodes/01-introduction.md

 * Open up this collection: [Santa Fe Light Cone Simulation research project files](http://library.ucsd.edu/dc/collection/bb1673671n) in the Digital Collections Research Data Collections.
 The project consists of data in three broad categories: the simulation data ("Data at Redshift" components); analysis tools and example scripts (Data Processing Tools) for processing the data; and project administration and background documents (Historical Documents) related to the project.

 ***To view collection data:***
 * Click on the ***View Collection Items*** button to see the collection.
 Next, click on the collection link.
 Take a look at the metadata and the variety of data formats contained in this one research data collection.

-* If you have time: have a look around the [Research Data Collections](http://library.ucsd.edu/dc) and check out the collections and see what other various formats data comes in.
+If you have time, Click on the orange [Research Data Collections](http://library.ucsd.edu/dc) link and check out what other various formats data comes in.

 ***A different kind of data set:***